 MONDAY, May 2nd, will leave his own stable, lot 16, con.
 7, Fenelon, and proceed to John Chambers', lot 20, con.
 5, Fenelon, for noon; thence to Alex.
-Henry's, Cameron, for the TUESDAY, will proceed to Mr. Deyell's, boundary Fenelon, for noon; thence to the Central House, Lindsay, for the night.
+Henry's, Cameron, for the noon; thence to Alex.
+Henry's, Cameron, for the night.

+TUESDAY, will proceed to Mr. Deyell's, boundary Fenelon, for noon; thence to the Central House, Lindsay, for the night.

-WEDNESDAY, will proceed to Henry Jackson's, lot 28, con.
+WEDNESDAY, will proceed to Henry Jackson's. lot 28, con.
 9, Ops, for noon; thence to Robt Thurston's, Dunsford, for the night.

-THURSDAY, will proceed to W. Long's, lot 7, con.
-8, Verulam, for noon; thence to Jackson Reid's hotel, Bobcaygeon, for the night, FR'DAY, will proceed to Richard Lee's, Verulam, for noon; thence to Robt.
-Wilkinson's, Verulam, for the night.
-SATURDAY, will proceed to N. Ingram's,
+THURSDAY, will proceed to W. Long's, lot 7, con 8, Verulam, for noon; thence to Jackson Reid's hotel, Bobcaygeon, for the night.

-MoArthur House, Fenelon Falls, for noon;

-thence to his own stable, where he will remain

-until the following Monday morning.
+FR DAY, will proceed to Richard Lee's, Verulam, for noon; thence to Robt.
+Wilkinson's, ernlam, for noon; thence to Robt.
+Wilkinson's SAIURDAY, will proceed to N. Ingram's, thence to his own stable, where he will remain until the following Monday morning.
 The above route will be continued during the

-season, health and weather permitting.

-[For pedigree see cards and bills,]